allomov/translate_cli/README.md

 This tool helps when doing translations for the cloudfoundry cli.

-It basically brings all the translations into one big file so you only need to edit one file instead of many.
+It basically brings all the translations into one big file so that you only need to edit one file instead of many.

 ## Usage